 - 8. Legal and ethical issues in counseling supervision.

 - 9. Evaluation of supervisee and the supervision process.

 This comprehensive supervision program covers all of these areas, covers Michigan specific laws and regulations (see next FAQ question), and will absolutely satisfy your requirements.

 YES!
-This conference has been specifically tailored to cover Michigan licensure regulations and Michigan supervision regulations.
-Below is our PPT for Day 4 – Legal and Ethical Aspects of Clinical Supervision.
-You can see by viewing this PowerPoint that the lecture is very specific to Michigan licensure standards, and covers the major legal and ethical issues facing clinical supervisors and then specifically discusses each of those standards as defined by the LARA and Michigan.gov.
+This conference has been specifically tailored to cover Michigan licensure regulations and Michigan supervision regulations on our day 4 – Legal and Ethical Aspects of Clinical Supervision.
+This PowerPoint that the lecture is very specific to Michigan licensure standards, and covers the major legal and ethical issues facing clinical supervisors and then specifically discusses each of those standards as defined by the LARA and Michigan.gov.

 We have 1 additional home study course that can be taken to make up for 1 day that you cannot attend.
 We have a total of 2 distance learning (home study) courses and we are utilizing one distance learning (home study) course as part of the 30 hour curriculum training.
 Therefore only 1 day in total can be missed mandating that the attendee be phyiscally present for 3 of the 4 conference days.

 The total cost of the 30 clock hour clinical supervision workshop program is $595.00, which includes the 4 live workshop days and the 1 home study course.
 There is no additional charge for this 30 clock hour workshop program.